 - Transient ischemic attacks, also called TIAs (small strokes)

-- Use of birth control pills or estrogen hormone therapy
+- Use of estrogen-containing birth control pills or estrogen hormone therapy

-- Take prescribed medication & let your doctor know about other medications you are taking.
+- Take prescribed medication and let your doctor know about other medications you are taking.

 - Reduce your sodium intake.